halcyonproject/.github/devices/device_req.md

 conquerOS Official Devices have to complete following requirements:

+## Architecture
+* The device have to be ARM64 Based.

 ## Audio
 * All devices MUST support audio playback for media content.
 * Phones MUST support in-call audio.